saschadiercks/browserStartpage/README.md

 # browserStartpage
-Do you schwitch browser often?
+Are you switching browsers often?
 Are you tired, that every browser uses it's own speeddial and you can't import that in your new browser?
-Host your own speeddial with this repo!
+The solution: host your own speeddial with this repo!
+This is especially useful if you need/want to share a of bunch links with friends or colleagues.

 ## How does it work?
 Just place the folder `/htdocs` on your own webserver.
 Make sure it supports *php* - this is the only requirement.